 If your dental practice doesn’t have many — or any! — recent patient reviews, this is likely steering people away.
 Since reviews have become so prominent, people don’t want to schedule an appointment with a dentist they know nothing about.

-Sending patient satisfaction surveys after each visit can help you gain valuable feedback and generate more reviews.
-Inviting satisfied patients to share their experience on your website will give new patients the information needed to feel comfortable making an appointment.
+Sending patient satisfaction surveys after each visit is a dental marketing strategy that can help you gain valuable feedback and generate more reviews.
+Inviting satisfied patients to share their experience on your dental website will give new patients the information needed to feel comfortable making an appointment.

 Picking up the phone to schedule a dental appointment is inconvenient for many modern patients.
-Finding the time to make the call during business hours and waiting on hold can be difficult to fit into a busy schedule.
+Finding the time to call a dentist during business hours and waiting on hold can be difficult to fit into a busy schedule.